BelaBartok39/Fancy_D/README.md

 ## Known Issues

 - The verbose logging option (`-v`) is not fully implemented.
 - There may be some inconsistencies in handling the `--add` option.
+(Rare at the moment)

 ## Contributing
 Contributions to Fancy Directory Sort are welcome!
 Please feel free to submit pull requests, create issues or spread the word.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+Naturally, we are not responsible for what happens to your files if software is not used as designed.
+Source code available for free.